 What can I do if an Enforcement Agent contacts me?

 You can apply to file a Witness Statement.
 Before the Enforcement Agent was instructed to recover the debt an Order for Recovery (form TE3) would have been served on you.
 The Order for Recovery would have shown the statutory time period in which a Witness Statement (form TE9) or payment could be made.

 If you wish to make your Witness Statement (form TE9) outside of the statutory time period you will need to make an application to file a Witness Statement out of time (form TE7).
 Both the Witness Statement (form TE9) and the application to file the Witness Statement out of time (form TE7) must be filed at the TEC.
 A valid reason why the Witness Statement is being filed out of time must be provided.

 You may obtain Witness Statement (form TE9) and the application to file the Witness Statement out of time (form TE7) from the TEC website or from us.
-Please note that completed forms must be returned to the TEC and not to the Council.
+Completed forms must be returned to the TEC and not to the Council.

 If TEC allow your late Witness Statement to be filed, they will then ask us if we accept or oppose your witness statement.
 The TEC will then inform you and the Council of their decision.